ls1intum/Artemis/docs/user/user-experience/guided_tours.rst

 You can exit a Guided Tour at any time by clicking the close-icon in the top right of the modal box.

-Restart or resume Guided Tours
+Restart or Resume Guided Tours
 ------------------------------

-In case you have cancelled a previous tour or want to do an already finished tour again, you can start any tour that is available on your current page by opening your account menu and selecting it:
+In case you have cancelled a previous tour or want to do an already finished tour again, you can start any tour that is available on your current page by opening your account menu and selecting "Continue Tutorial":

 .. figure:: ./resume_tutorial.gif
     :alt: Open user menu to resume a tour